matthewfinn/silver-barnacle/interviews/questions.md

 * Technologies used
 * Current automation setup details

+## Shift-Left
-## What is Shift-Left Testing?
+### What is Shift-Left Testing?
-> "Shift-Left Testing refers to the practice of involving testing early in the software development lifecycle, rather than waiting until later stages like the end of development or post-production.
+> "Shift-Left Testing refers to the practice of involving testing early in the software development lifecycle, rather than waiting until later stages like dev complete.
 The goal is to detect and address issues as soon as possible, during the requirements, design, and coding phases, which leads to better quality, reduced costs, and quicker releases."

-## Why is Shift-Left Beneficial?
+### Why is Shift-Left Beneficial?
 > "Shift-Left Testing helps identify issues early, preventing them from escalating into more expensive and time-consuming problems later.
 It allows teams to fix defects sooner, which ultimately leads to more reliable software, fewer bugs, and faster delivery.
 It also encourages collaboration between developers, testers, and other stakeholders early in the process, promoting a shared responsibility for quality."

-## How Do You Approach Shift-Left Testing?
+### How Do You Approach Shift-Left Testing?
 > "In my experience, I’ve implemented Shift-Left practices by involving QA early in the development cycle.
 For example, I work closely with developers during the design and coding phases to define test cases based on user stories or features.
 Additionally, I focus on automating tests as early as possible, creating unit and integration tests that can be executed during the development phase, to catch bugs before they make it into later stages.
 By catching issues earlier, we reduce rework and improve the overall quality of the software."

+### Notes
+Star Format
+**S:**
+**T:**
+**A:**
+**R:**